liane886/TE-DyGE/README.md

 ![dataset](data/Dataset.png)

 ## Results
-The Results for each snapshpot can be found in logs file.
+Results for each snapshpot can be found in the 'logs' file.

 ## Acknowledgement
 The original version of this code base was originally forked from [DySAT] https://github.com/aravindsankar28/DySAT